Original Author: Hemsley, Sid

 .... the Mayor shall be the chief executive officer of the city and as such ... shall employ, discharge, or suspend without compensation, all officers, agents, employees, workmen and servants with the exception of the recorder, chief of police, city field superintendent and treasurer who shall be employed and discharged by the Board of mayor and commissioners.
 Notwithstanding the foregoing, the actions of the mayor as to employment, discharge, and suspension of all officers, employees, workmen, servants shall be subject to being overridden by action of the Commission by three affirmative votes, the Mayor not voting.

 Article VII, Section 1 is inconsistent with Article VIII, Section 1 of the charter, which provides that: " All officers, agents and employees shall be appointed by the City Mayor and Commissioners and removed by them at any time."

-Those two provisions are clearly irreconcilable, and under the rules of statutory construction, when two statutes on the same subject are irreconcilable, the later statute supercedes the earlier one.
-Article VII, Section 1 of the charter reflects an amendment by Private Acts 1983, Chapter 13; for that reason, it supercedes Article VIII, Section 1, which was last amended by Private Acts 1977, Chapter 11.
+Those two provisions are clearly irreconcilable, and under the rules of statutory construction, when two statutes on the same subject are irreconcilable, the later statute supersedes the earlier one.
+Article VII, Section 1 of the charter reflects an amendment by Private Acts 1983, Chapter 13; for that reason, it supersedes Article VIII, Section 1, which was last amended by Private Acts 1977, Chapter 11.